lillallol/temp/README.md

 tc39 has not standardized anything related to static typing.
-This has created space for wide adoption of third party tools that enable static type checking **with no actuall restriction/pressure/guidance on how to do it**.
-Now the pandora's box is open: supersets that mix implementation with intend and compile to JavaScript are considered the norm, despite not being the optimal solutions\[[1](#separation-of-intend-and-implementation)\]\[[2](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method)\].
+This has created space for wide adoption of third party tools that enable static type checking with no actuall restriction/pressure/guidance on how to do it.
+Now, supersets that mix implementation with intend and compile to JavaScript are considered the norm, despite not being the optimal solutions\[[1](#separation-of-intend-and-implementation)\]\[[2](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method)\].
-To make matters worse, there are attempts to make the supersets native\[[3](https://github.com/tc39/proposal-type-annotations)\].

 ## Proposal

-A type system agnostic, minimal, ergonomic, native comment contract, for external tools to enable static type checking in JavaScript files, is a pragmatic, battle tested\[[4](#a-list-of-projects-that-implement-the-proposal)\], minimal risk, minimal work, starting step for standardizing static type checking in EcmaScript, in a way that adheres to separation of intend and implementation.
+A type system agnostic, minimal, ergonomic, native comment contract, for external tools to enable static type checking in JavaScript files, is a pragmatic, battle tested\[[3](#a-list-of-projects-that-implement-the-proposal)\], minimal risk, minimal work, starting step for standardizing static type checking in EcmaScript, in a way that adheres to separation of intend and implementation.
 This will pressure statically typed super sets of JavaScript to conform, and in the long run, be reduced to complements of JavaScript.

-To make a long story short, something as simple as this:
+To make a long story short, standardizing something trivial like this:

 ```js
 //:"./index".IAdd
 export const add = (a,b) => a+b;
 ```

-achieves that.
+is enough to achieve that.

-The following sections apply separation of intend and implementation to a superset and explain how that converts it to a complement, and the many benefits that arise and can not exist for supersets.
+The following sections apply separation of intend and implementation to a superset and explain how this inevitably leads to this proposal.

 ***